gbengataylor/er-demo-cdc-dv/README.md

 install the operator in datavirt project

-modify the er-vdb.yaml file. change user10-er-demo to userX-er-demo, where X is the user that has er-demo installed.
+modify the er-vdb.yaml file. substitue occurrences user10-er-demo with userX-er-demo, where X is the user that has er-demo installed.
 There are three instances.
 For e.g

 ```yaml